18F/unit-testing-node/_pages/setup.md

     ✓ should successfully file an issue

   Integration test
-    an evergreen_tree reaction to a message
-      ✓ should create a GitHub issue
+    ✓ should successfully load the application script

   Logger
     ✓ should prefix info messages with the script name